samlinux/htsc/meetup-260321/index.md

 ```

 ### Install the chaincode
-We use node.js chaincode for this example.
+We use the predefined asset-transfer-basic node.js Chaincode in this example.

 ```bash
 # set some environment vars